dbcli/pgcli/docs/pages/upgrading.rst

+.. _upgrading_2_0:

 Upgrading to prompt_toolkit 2.0
 ===============================

-Prompt_toolkit 2.0 is not compatible with 1.0, however you want to upgrade your applications.
+Prompt_toolkit 2.0 is not compatible with 1.0, however you probably want to upgrade your applications.
 This page explains why we have these differences and how to upgrade.

 If you experience some difficulties or you feel that some information is missing from this page, don't hesitate to open a GitHub issue for help.